subertd/CS494-Assignments/README.md

 5. Add a header for a section on _programming background_ (but don't add content).
 5. _Commit_ those changes.
 6. Make a branch called _programming-bio_.
-7. Make at least two commits in this branch adding information about your programming background in the _programming background_ seciton.
+7. Make at least two commits in this branch adding information about your programming background in the _programming background_ section.
 This can be things like your favorite project in 161/162 or any other programming work you have done.
 8. Switch back to your _master_ branch.
 9. Add more info to your bio and commit that change.
 10. Merge the _programming background_ branch with your _master_ branch.